istio/old_pilot_repo/README.md

 ## Test environment ##

-Manager tests require access to a Kubernetes cluster.
-We recommend Kubernetes version >=1.5.2 due to its improved support for Third-Party Resources.
+Manager tests require access to a Kubernetes v1.5.2 cluster.
 Each test operates on a temporary namespace and deletes it on completion.
 Please configure your `kubectl` to point to a development cluster (e.g. minikube) before building or invoking the tests and add a symbolic link to your repository pointing to Kubernetes cluster credentials:

     ln -s ~/.kube/config platform/kube/

+_Note_: If you are running Bazel in a VM, copy the kube config file on the host to platform/kube instead of symlinking it.

+    cp ~/.kube/config platform/kube/

 If you are using GKE, please make sure you are using static client certificates before fetching cluster credentials: